misteryco/Company-CRM-Example/README.md

 The app need a working CLOUDINARY account for photo and logo upload and serve.

-The project app uses environment variables to hide sensitive information.
+The app uses environment variables to hide sensitive information.

+The app have browsable API.

 HOW TO BUILD: